-- 3. Transportability: Causal agent has highly transportable, context-independent form of influence.
-As the SES-health researchers have noted, any fundamental cause must demonstrate a highly general causal mechanism and be highly transportable across life situations. g meets this test.
+3. Transportability: "Causal agent" has highly transportable, context-independent form of influence.
+As the SES-health researchers note, any fundamental cause must demonstrate a highly general causal mechanism and be highly "transportable" across life situations. g meets this test.
 The job performance and functional literacy studies both illustrated how g represents a set of highly generalizable reasoning and problem-solving skills.
-And it is very important that g seems to be linearly related to performance in school, jobs, and the broad societal competition to get ahead.
-In contrast, as noted earlier, the poverty paradigm would not predict and is therefore called into question by the "mystery of the SES-health gradient" (Adler et al., 1994, p.
-22), and most of its candidate fundamental causes are neither as powerful nor as broadly transportable as is income, which itself fails the prior two criteria. - 4.
-Generality: Causal agent exerts widespread, similar influence on manifestly dissimilar targets.
+And very importantly, g seems to be linearly related to performance in school, jobs, and the broad societal competition to get ahead.
+In contrast, as noted earlier, the poverty paradigm would not predict and is therefore called into question by the "mystery of the SES-health gradient," and most of its candidate fundamental causes are neither as powerful nor as broadly transportable as is income, which itself fails the prior two criteria.

+4. Generality: "Causal agent" exerts widespread, similar influence on manifestly dissimilar targets.
 A fundamental cause would also have to equal or surpass the broad generality for health already demonstrated by SES.
 Direct evidence for the breadth of effect for g is mounting.
 Brand's (1987) review of the diverse correlates of g included physical fitness, longevity, and a preference for low-sugar, low-fat diets and, in the negative direction, alcoholism, infant mortality, smoking, and obesity.
-Deary and his colleagues (Deary, 2000b; Deary, Whiteman, & Starr, 2004) found that IQ measured at age 11 predicted longevity, cancers, dementia, and functional independence more than 60 years later.
-They also found that mothers' mental ability is a strong independent determinant of glycemic control in their diabetic children (Ross, Frier, Kelnar, & Deary, 2001).
-There is also considerable work showing that higher g is a key source of psychological resilience among children raised in extremely deprived, neglectful, or abusive environments (e.g., Fergusson & Lynskey, 1996; Garmezy, 1989; Werner, 1995) and that it helps protect adults against posttraumatic stress disorder (e.g., Macklin et al., 1998; McNally & Shin, 1995).
+Deary and his colleagues (2000b; Deary et al., in press) found that IQ measured at age 11predicted longevity, cancers, dementia, and functional independence more than 60 years later.
+They also found that mothers' mental ability is a strong independent determinant of glycaemic control in diabetic children (Ross, Frier, Kelnar, & Deary, 2001).
+There is also considerable work showing that higher g is a key source of psychological resilience among children raised in extremely deprived, neglectful, or abusive environments (e.g., Fergusson & Lynskey, 1996; Garmezy, 1989; Werner, 1995), and that it helps protect adults against post-traumatic stress disorder (e.g., Macklin et al., 1998; McNally & Shin, 1995).
 There is no large body of research relating intelligence to health that is parallel to the one for SES, so it is not possible to examine g's generality in the health domain in a manner identical to that pursued for SES.
-Other sorts of evidence provide a way to examine it, but two additional requirements for a fundamental cause require mention before I turn to that evidence. - 5.
-Measurability: Causal agent is amenable to empirical assessment.
+Other sorts of evidence provide a way to examine it, but two additional requirements require mention before turning to that evidence.

+5. Measurability: "Causal agent" is amenable to empirical assessment.
 No fundamental cause can be proved unless a viable construct for it is developed and measured.
 As noted, the poverty paradigm has provided none.
 The conceptualization and measurement of even social class itself is still uncertain and unsystematic.
-In contrast, although the ultimate nature of g (perhaps some general property of the brain; Deary et al., 2004) has yet to be determined, g's everyday manifestations (in problem solving, efficient learning, etc.) are well known.
-Moreover, the g factor can be extracted from any broad set of mental tests and has provided a common, reliable yardstick for measuring general intelligence in any population or locale.
+In contrast, although the ultimate nature of g (perhaps some general property of the brain, Deary et al., in press) has yet to be determined, g's everyday manifestations (in problem-solving, efficient learning, and such) are well known.
+Moreover, the g factor can be extracted from any broad set of mental tests, and has provided a common, reliable yardstick for measuring general intelligence in any population or locale.